Why Use A FINNSIH sAUNA?

 Increased sauna use was linked with a reduced risk of fatal cardiovascular-related diseases and less likely they were to experience sudden cardiac death.

 Cognitive function relies on sufficient blood flow to the brain.
 A study demonstrated that men who used the sauna 4-7 times per week had a 65% reduced risk of developing Alzheimer's,

 Hypertension, defined as a systolic pressure of 130 mm Hg or higher, is a chronic elevation of blood pressure.
 A single sauna session has shown to lower blood pressure.
 Sauna use serves as a non-pharmacological means to address, or prevent, hypertension.

 Unlimited Sauna Membership

-Boost your immune system daily
+Boost your immune system Ahead of Winter

 WHO SHOULD USE THE SAUNA?

-Managing Pain & Injuries – Sauna use can help speed up muscle recovery.
+Managing Pain & Injuries | Sauna use can help speed up muscle recovery.
 The increased growth hormone could be one factor behind this.
 In studies, heat exposure was shown to slow muscle wastage in immobile limbs.
 While heat also helps regrow damaged muscle

-People looking to improve their Heart Health – A five-year study, on a population size of 2315 men, found that those who used the sauna multiple times a week decreased their likely hood of heart disease.
+Improve Heart Health | A five-year study, on a population size of 2315 men, found that those who used the sauna multiple times a week decreased their likely hood of heart disease.